kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

 ### spec.revocationStatements

-`spec.revocationStatements` is an optional field that specifies the database statements to be executed to revoke a user.
+`spec.revocationStatements` is an `optional` field that specifies a list of  database statement to be executed to revoke a user.
 The `{{name}}` value will be substituted.
 If not provided defaults to a generic drop user statement.

 ### spec.rollbackStatements

-`spec.rollbackStatements` is an optional field that specifies the database statements to be executed rollback a create operation in the event of an error.
+`spec.rollbackStatements` is an `optional` field that specifies a list of  database statement to be executed rollback a create operation in the event of an error.
 Not every plugin type will support this functionality.

 ### spec.renewStatements

-`spec.renewStatements` is an optional field that specifies the database statements to be executed to renew a user.
+`spec.renewStatements` is an `optional` field that specifies a list of database statement to be executed to renew a user.
 Not every plugin type will support this functionality.

 ## PostgresRole Status